Marieag/EML/README.md

 rownames(METADATA) = METADATA$Sample_ID
 ```

-These three files can also be created in excel or similar, and imported directly as .csvs:
+These three files can also be created in excel or similar, and imported directly as .csv files:

 ```
 COMP <- read.csv2(file = "compound_table.csv", header = TRUE, sep=",")